 Pour peach filling into buttered baking dish.

-To make the topping, in a large bowl combine flour, 2 tablespoons granulated sugar, baking powder and 1/4 tsp.
-Kosher salt.
-Add remaining 4 pats cold butter to flour mixture.
-Using a pastry blender or 2 table knives, cut butter into the mixture until it has the consistency of coarse crumbs or cornmeal.
+• Add cold butter to flour mixture.
+Using cold knives or a pastry cutter, cut butter into the mixture until it has the consistency of coarse crumbs or cornmeal.

-Drop heaping tablespoons of topping on top of the peach mixture.
-Sprinkle with 1 teaspoon Pocketful of Starlight Vanilla Sugar.
+• Drop heaping tablespoons of topping on peach mixture.

-Shake the jar vigorously.
-You should hear and feel cream sloshing back and forth.
-In 2-5 minutes, when the sound and feel changes and there is less sloshing, open the jar to check on the whip.
+• In 2-5 minutes, when the sound and feel changes and there is less sloshing, open the bottle to check the whip.
 It should be a softly whipped cream, about the texture of yogurt.
-You may enjoy the whipped cream just like this, or re-cover the jar and shake an additional 1-2 minutes for a firmer whip – but be careful not to shake it too much, or you’ll end up with butter.
-Serve & Enjoy!

 GA Grown Executive Chef and Cookbook Author, Jennifer Hill Booker, believes that “food should taste like food” and for over 20 years has spent her culinary career educating people about food, nutrition, and healthy cooking practices.Learn More...